Analysis | Facebook is on the ropes, just as the right wanted. But there’s a catch.

 “The thing I saw at Facebook over and over again was there were conflicts of interest between what was good for the public and what was good for Facebook,” the whistleblower, Frances Haugen, said on the CBS News program, “and Facebook over and over again chose to optimize for its own interests, like making more money.”
 In a recent interview with The Washington Post, she explained her decision to come forward: “Facebook in its current form is dangerous.”

 And yet, despite this, the response from the political right has been largely muted.
 After the Journal’s first story in its series, centered on how Facebook gave powerful people a pass on its content rules, Trump released a statement praising the report in very broad strokes — “Facebook is secretly protecting its so-called ‘Elite,’ making them exempt from rules” — and suggesting that this would help his lawsuit.
-But more recently revelations have not earned the same response from the former president.
+But more recent revelations have not earned the same response from the former president.

 Why?
 The answer is in that Journal article.